 What Are The Skills Needed In Playing Table Tennis?

-You can play this game with a tennis table, two rackets, a table tennis ball, and an opponent.
-There are both singles and doubles match at the competitive level.
 So, if you want to start playing table tennis or have just started playing the game.
 Then you need proper skills to be a better player.
 So, here are the basic skills in playing table tennis.

 Forehand

 The fundamental skill for playing table tennis is the forehand drive or a forehand.
 A rookie player needs to learn this basic skill to play.
 When the ball comes to the paddled side of the body, this shot is necessary.
-You need to hit the running ball while rotating your body and the other arm.
-A forehand shot increases the power, and the opponent gets a powerful knock.
-While playing this shot, you need to put your thumb upwards.

 Backhand

-The second fundamental skill is to know the backhand drive or the backhand.
-When the ball comes to the other side of the paddled hand, this skill is required.
 You can also play this shot when the ball comes straight at your body.
-In both of these scenarios, your footwork and stance are important with swinging the racket.
+In both of these scenarios, your footwork and stance are important when swinging the racket.
 You can also play this shot when the ball is fast, as you don’t need to apply force.

 Read more: Ping Pong Vs Table Tennis: What’s The Differences?